johnjcsmith/iPhoneMoCapiOS/README.md

 ### Retargeting Facial Motion to a Mesh Using iPhone X ###

 It turns out that ARKit not only gives you the raw vertex data computed from your face, it gives you a set of blend shape values.
-Blend shape values are just numbers between 0.0 and 1.0 that tell you how much ARKit thinks a certain muscle in your face is moving.
+Blend shape values are just numbers between 0.0 and ¡1.0 that tell you how much ARKit thinks a certain muscle in your face is moving.

 So, for example, the `Jaw Open` blend shape would be 0.0 when your jaw is closed, and 1.0 when your jaw is open.
 Any value in-between would indicate a partially open jaw.

 This is really powerful because if you are a 3D artist not only can you map Apple's blend shapes to your 3D character, you can design an animation rig around the various values.
 For example, maybe you have a cartoon fox with pointy ears, when you detect a frown you could automatically turn the ears downwards (in fact, Apple does this with their own Animoji).

+### Making the Morph Targets ###

+The most labour intensive part is mimicking Apple's morph targets on your custom 3D mesh.

+There are *a lot* of blend shapes.

 ### How does it work? ###